leigh-hackspace/code-club-belts/README.md

 # General Rules

 * No one has a right to a belt - it must be earned.
-No [grandfather clauses](https://en.wikipedia.org/wiki/Grandfather_clause) exist for the people who run the Code Club / Dojo
+No [grandfather clauses](https://en.wikipedia.org/wiki/Grandfather_clause) exist for the people who run the Code Club / Dojo - everyone will need to go through the belts progressively.
+It's reasonable to consider double-grading (incrementing two belts in one grading) for very experienced people
 * We (mentors, parents and all club members) will help you get there.
 * We will be clear about what is required to get to the next belt level.
 * We will give you feedback for next time if you did not make it.
 * An element of Social Good is desirable - (e.g. mentoring others in the Dojo, making a website for a charity, teach elderly people to use the net, build something for Hackspace etc.)

+# Indicating which Belt grade someone is on

+* CoderDojo Ireland used a series of USB drives with the appropriate coloured  silicone wrist-strap.
+We are not planning to do this at Leigh Hackspace because of: a) the cost of USB drives, b) the limited real-world utility of USB sticks in a cloud-based world, c) in 10 years time nobody is going to be impressed by even the largest currently-available USB stick, d) USB sticks that are available in multicoloured silicone bands tend to be poor quality and unbranded.
+* Martial Arts schools use actual belts, made of fabric, which are tied around the waist.
+I'm not sure this is quite right for a Code school either.
+* We are considering just using a simple silicone wrist band, such as those used for charity campaigns, which we could get embossed with 'Leigh Hackspace Code Club'.
+This keeps it simple, is the kind of thing children might be persuaded to wear, and is low in cost.

 # Code Belt System